Skip to content ↓

 Share MAT

-Induction Lead
+Induction Tutor

-The induction lead plays a vital part in ensuring ECT induction is purposeful, successful and accurately monitored.
+The induction tutor plays a vital part in ensuring ECT induction is purposeful, successful and accurately monitored.
 To understand the extent of the role, you should look at the roles of the head teacher/principal and the tutor to identify the overlap between roles (see Section 5 of the statutory induction guidance).

 The induction lead provides a conduit between ECTs, mentors, head teachers and the Teaching School Hub.
-It is important that the hierarchy of induction is in place so that issues can escalated when necessary.
+It is important that the hierarchy of induction is in place so that issues can be escalated when necessary.

-The induction lead is responsible for monitoring the quality of assessments for each ECT, as well as ensuring a high level of engagement with the ECF training process.
+The induction tutor is responsible for monitoring the quality of assessments for each ECT, as well as ensuring a high level of engagement with the ECF training process.
 For schools following a funded DfE programme, this means ensuring ECTs and mentors attend all training sessions, ECTS complete their self-study, and mentors record coaching sessions on Steplab.

 Log in to My Ambition here: Login (ambition.org.uk)